jellyfin/jellyfin-plugin-template/DEVELOPMENT.md

 1. stop the server by killing the executable window of: `C:\Program Files\Jellyfin\Server\Jellyfin.exe`
 2. goto plugins folder (in windows: `%UserProfile%\AppData\Local\jellyfin\plugins`)
 3. create a folder with the plugin name (for instance Template), (in windows you should no have a folder: : `%UserProfile%\AppData\Local\jellyfin\plugins\Template`) lets call it `[TEMPLATE_PLUGIN_ROOT_FOLDER]`
-4. copy your compiled dll plugin file to this folder
+4. copy your compiled dll plugin file into its own folder within this folder. eg. [TEMPLATE_PLUGIN_ROOT_FOLDER]\MyPlugin_1.0.0.0\
-5. you'r dll compiled file will reside in you'r 'Template' project folder under: `[TEMPLATE_PLUGIN_PROJECT_ROOT_FOLDER]\Jellyfin.Plugin.Template\bin\Debug\net5.0` (or the current dotnet framework version JellyFin rely on)
+5. your dll compiled file will reside in your 'Template' project folder under: `[TEMPLATE_PLUGIN_PROJECT_ROOT_FOLDER]\Jellyfin.Plugin.Template\bin\Debug\net5.0` (or the current dotnet framework version JellyFin rely on)
 6. the dll file should be called: Jellyfin.Plugin.Template.dll
 7. if you would like to debug the plugin in the future then also copy the file: Jellyfin.Plugin.Template.pdb
 8. start the server again by executing the file: `C:\Program Files\Jellyfin\Server\Jellyfin.exe`
-9. once the server started, a 'meta.json' file is created in the new Template plugin folder (next to the dll file in the [TEMPLATE_PLUGIN_ROOT_FOLDER] folder)
+9. once the server started, a 'meta.json' file is created in the new Template plugin folder (next to the dll file in the [TEMPLATE_PLUGIN_ROOT_FOLDER]\MyPlugin_1.0.0.0 folder)

+## Stages 10 - 15 are required for 17.0RC1 & 17.0RC2 ONLY
 10. stop the server
 11. edit the 'meta.json' file with a text editor
 12. find the line: "guid": "...",
 13. replace the GUID string with your created GUID
 14. save the file
 15. start the server again

 ## Check your Template Plugin installed